-This Rule applies to units, other than courts, that are not part of the Executive or Legislative Branch of the State; and
+This Rule applies to:

-- (1) that are funded, in whole or in part, through appropriations to the Judicial Branch; - (2) whose budgets are subject to approval by the Court of Appeals or the Chief Judge of that Court; or - (3) that are subject to audit by the Court of Appeals, the Administrative Office of the Courts, or the State Court Administrator. - (b) Budget, Procurement, and Personnel Standards
+- (1) the Office of Clerks of the Court of Appeals, the Court of Special Appeals, and the circuit courts, - (2) the District Court, - (3) the Administrative Office of the Courts, and - (4) units, other than courts, that are not part of the Executive or Legislative Branch of the State; and - (A) that are funded, in whole or in part, through appropriations to the Judicial Branch; - (B) whose budgets are subject to approval by the Court of Appeals or the Chief Judge of that Court; or - (C) that are subject to audit by the Court of Appeals, the Administrative Office of the Courts, or the State Court Administrator. - (b) Budget, Procurement, and Personnel Standards

-All units shall prepare their proposed budgets and exercise procurement and personnel decisions in conformance with standards and guidelines promulgated by the State Court Administrator.
+All units of the Judiciary above shall prepare their proposed budgets and exercise procurement and personnel decisions in conformance with standards and guidelines promulgated by the State Court Administrator.